catalinc404/dosbox-staging/README.md

 Start Visual Studio and open file: `vs\dosbox.sln`.
 Make sure you have `x64` selected as the solution platform.
 Use Ctrl+Shift+B to build all projects.

+### MSYS2, MinGW, other OSes

+TODO link to build.md

 ## Interop with SVN